OCKx/JAMK-University-of-Applied-Science-DATABASE/exam/README.md

 f) Show TOP 3 exercise categories which have been logged the most.
 g) Determine the most common goal type among users who have achieved the '10 Workouts Streak' achievement.

+# My Grade
+## 34.00/40.00

+## Feedback
+- Database design [14/20p]: Collections table could be added with connection to photographers where photographers could add their photos.
+In addition, some of the attributes could be required fields (not null).
+Other than that your model looks OK!

+- Database structure and data [6/6p]: OK

+- Queries [14/14p]:

+Exercise OK

+Query 1: OK
+Query 2: OK
+Query 3: OK
+Query 4: OK
+Query 5: OK
+Query 6: OK
+Query 7: OK